TVR Chimaera 500 PAS

 The previous owner bought the car and set about getting the car back up and running, including the engine rebuild and new brakes etc. He’s only had the car a year when he saw a Tuscan we were selling, and his words “The wife would not be happy with a 7th car’..so px’ed it in to us.

-It’s a MK 1 Chim, but is one of those cross-over cars that has a Serp engine, T5 box and PAS, all the important bits then.
+It’s a MK 1 Chim, but being a Chim 500 it has a Serp engine, T5 box and PAS, all the important bits then.

 Call Ed for more details on 07970 464360, or drop an email to him at firstname.lastname@example.org